Can Chickens Eat Tomatoes? All You Need to Know!

 • Save

-Tomato sauce is not recommended for feeding chickens.
+Experts do not recommend feeding chickens tomato sauce.
 If you give tomato sauce to chickens, they will eat it, but it is not good for their health.

-Homemade tomato sauce can be given to chickens, but it is a little complicated for chickens to eat it.
+You can give homemade tomato sauce to chickens, but chickens find it a little complicated to eat.
 They scratch on it or make a mess because of its watery form.

 Other packed tomato sauces are unhealthy for chickens.
 Most store-bought tomato sauce contains added salt, sugar, herbs, and spices, such as garlic and onions, which may be toxic to your flock.